Andwell Priory

 Andwell Priory is an alien priory of Benedictine monks in Andwell, Hampshire, England.

-This small priory was founded as a cell of the great Benedictine abbey of Tiron in the twelfth century by Adam de Port of nearby Mapledurwell.
+This small priory was founded as a cell of the great Benedictine abbey of Tiron in France in the twelfth century by Adam de Port of nearby Mapledurwell.
 The grant of lands in Up Nately and other rents were confirmed by a charter of King Henry I of England.

-William of Wykeham, Bishop of Winchester, purchased Andwell from the abbey of Tiron in the later part of the reign of Richard II and bestowed it and its lands on his newly founded college at Winchester, to which it still belongs.
+William of Wykeham, Bishop of Winchester, purchased Andwell from the abbey of Tiron in the later part of the reign of Richard II and bestowed it and its lands on his newly-founded college at Winchester, to which it still belongs.

 The premises were very small and not much remains.
-The north, west and east flint walls of the church survive, as do two modest 14th century doorways that were part of the west range.
+The north, west and east flint walls of the church survive, as do two modest 14th-century doorways that were part of the west range.